conoror96/FinalYearProject/README.md

 # FinalYearProject - Conor O'Reilly

-Note: Christian and I both wrote the dissertation independently and submitted two different ones.

 A screencast of the running project can be found here: https://github.com/kodama96/FinalYearProject/tree/master/video

 <h5>Run the project in a web browser</h5>